- Prayer and Worship

 While the dialogue has discussed theological topics such as the Eucharist, primacy, and the diaconate, it often centers on pastoral issues, such as marriage, the pastoral care for children in schools, religious education, and social justice.

-The dialogue meets once a year under the direction of His Eminence Archbishop Mor Dionysus Kawak of the Syrian Orthodox Church of Antioch and Most Reverend Howard Hubbard, Bishop Emeritus of Albany.
+The dialogue meets once a year under the direction of His Eminence Archbishop Mor Dionysus Kawak of the Syrian Orthodox Church of Antioch and Most Reverend Gregory Mansour, Bishop of the Eparchy of Saint Maron of Brooklyn.
 Fr.
 Ronald Roberson, CSP currently staffs this dialogue for the SEIA.

 Link to our dialogue partner: Standing Conference of Oriental Orthodox Churches in America